-The following Prudential Indicators are contained in Appendix 11 of the Treasury Management Strategy Statement.
+The following Prudential indicators are contained in Appendix 11 of the Treasury Management Strategy Statement.
 See below a brief explanation of what the indicators are and how they are calculated.
-Section 6 of this report will analyse the difference between the actual and the forecast Prudential Indicators for 2019/20.
+Section 6 of this report with analyse the difference between the Actual and the forecast Prudential Indicators for 2019/20.